Company Liability in Hungary: Understanding Responsibility Beyond Legal Labels

 or external legal assessment becomes unavoidable.

-At that point, the question is no longer what a company form means in theory, but how it functions in practice within the Hungarian legal framework.
+At that point, the question is no longer what a company form means in theory, but how liability is assessed under Hungarian corporate law in practice.

 Not better or worse – simply different